LordButley/JapanEasy/README.md

 There are three buttons in the quiz that have three associated overarching functions relating to them.
 When these buttons are clicked, EventListers activate the associated functions.

-The buttons in the quiz are generated with onclick attributes.
-When an answer is chosen, a check answer function is called that adds a class depending on a boolean result which in turns colour the tile in red if incorrect and green if correct.
+The answer buttons in the quiz are generated within JavaScript with onclick attributes.
+When an answer is chosen, a check answer function is called that adds a class depending on a boolean result which in turn colours the tile in red if incorrect and green if correct.
 The nextQuestion function in wrapped in a setTimeout function to pause the game and allow for the user to see if they answered correctly or incorrectly.
 Due to this setTimeout function an additional function was required to prevent the other answers calling their functions if clicked.
 As such a stopClick() function was made which loops through the buttons and removes the onclick attribute.

 Event listeners were considered for these buttons but as the buttons were generated in the JavaScipt code, the best practice of having HTML and JavaScript in seperate files was still present.
-Additionally the you would require more lines of code as you would have to loop all buttons once created to add the eventListeners and then loop again to remove it.
+Additionally you would require more lines of code as you would have to loop all buttons once created to add the eventListeners and then loop again to remove it.

 One other reason behind using arrays as opposed to objects for my quiz is that I can add in Katakana with ease and speed.